KumariPoonam/QAW/README.md

 3) The drivers are set to work with yor local machine (Mac OS only) For Windows users please ammend the path to the config.propertie and chromedriver.exe with an extra slash '/'.

-4) cucumber HTML reports can be found in the target folder Cucumber HTML report
+4) Cucumber HTML reports can be found in the target folder Cucumber HTML report

 5)	The framework can be executed in the follwing ways:
 		a) use a custome annotation tag in feature file and run from Runwith class